Latvian language: 21st century

-To counter the influence of Russian and English, government organizations (namely the Terminology Commission of the Latvian Academy of Science and the State Language Center) popularize the use of Latvian terms.
+To counter the influence of English, government organizations (namely the Terminology Commission of the Latvian Academy of Science and the State Language Center) popularize the use of Latvian terms.
 A debate arose over the Latvian term for euro.
 The Terminology Commission suggested eira or eirs, with their Latvianized and declinable ending, would be a better term for euro than the widely used eiro, while European Central Bank insisted that the original name euro be used in all languages.
 New terms are Latvian derivatives, calques or new loanwords.
 For example, Latvian has two words for "telephone"—tālrunis and telefons, the former being a direct translation into Latvian of the latter international term.
 Still, others are older or more euphonic loanwords rather than Latvian words.
 For example, "computer" can be either dators or kompjūters.
 Both are loanwords; the native Latvian word for "computer" is skaitļotājs, which is also an official term.
 However, now dators has been considered an appropriate translation, skaitļotājs is also used.

 There are several contests held annually to promote the correct use of Latvian.
 One of them is "Word of the year" (Gada vārds) organized by the Riga Latvian Society since 2003.
 It features categories such as the "Best word", "Worst word", "Best saying" and "Word salad".
 In 2018 the word zibmaksājums (instant payment) won the category of "Best word" and influenceris (influencer) won the category of "Worst word".
 The word pair of straumēt (stream) and straumēšana (streaming) were named the best words of 2017, while transporti as an unnecessary plural of the name for transport was chosen as the worst word of 2017.

 Dialects

-There are three dialects in Latvian: the Livonian dialect, High Latvian and the Middle dialect.
+There are three dialects in Latvian: the Livonic dialect, High Latvian and the Central dialect.
 Latvian dialects and their varieties should not be confused with the Livonian, Curonian, Semigallian and Selonian languages.

-Livonian dialect
+Livonic dialect

-The Livonian dialect of Latvian was more affected by the Livonian language substratum than Latvian in other parts of Latvia.
+The Livonic dialect (also called Tamian or tāmnieku) of Latvian was more affected by the Livonian language substratum than Latvian in other parts of Latvia.
 It is divided into the Vidzeme variety and the Courland variety (also called tāmnieku).
-There are two syllable intonations in the Livonian dialect, extended and broken.
-In the Livonian dialect, short vowels in the endings of words are discarded, while long vowels are shortened.
-In all genders and numbers, only one form of the verb is used.
-Personal names in both genders are derived with endings – els, -ans.
-In prefixes ie is changed to e.
-Due to migration and the introduction of a standardised language this dialect has declined.
-It arose from assimilated Livonians, who started to speak in Latvian and assimilated Livonian grammar into Latvian.
-There are no remaining native speakers of the Livonian language as the last native speaker Grizelda Kristiņa died in 2013, despite the Latvian Government attempts to preserve the dialect following the restoration of independence in 1990 and currently it is learned by some people only as a hobby.
+There are two syllable intonations in the Livonic dialect, extended and broken.
+In the Livonic dialect, short vowels at the end of words are discarded, while long vowels are shortened.
+In all numbers, only one form of the verb is used.
+Due to migration and the introduction of a standardised language, this dialect has declined.
+It arose from assimilated Livonians, who started to speak in Latvian.